scoulomb/myk8s/Services/service_deep_dive.md

 ## Service internal

+Let's deep dive on how `ClusterIP` service type is working.

 `kube-proxy` watches endpoints and services to updates iptable and thus redirect to correct pod.

 It has several [modes](https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies)